Filtering the rejection set while preserving false discovery rate control: GWAS, an application with spatial structure

 and use the usual two-sided t-test for the hypothesis $H_0: b_j = 0$.
 Here, $X_j$ is the column of $X$ corresponding to SNP $j$.
 The null hypothesis tested by this approach is that of no association between SNP $j$ and the phenotype.
 Taking into account the linkage disequilibrium between SNPs and the phenotype generating process, the collection of non-null SNPs $\mathcal H_1$ contains all the SNPs $j$ that are in the same LD group (block) as a causal SNP.

-\paragraph{Methods compared.} We consider the same procedures as before, excluding the graph-based ones (Yekutieli and Structured Holm), and the adaptive variants as we are in a regime where the proportion of non-nulls is low, making these adaptive approaches not appreciably different from their non-adaptive counterparts.
-To summarize the findings, we use the modified clumping filter discussed in Section \ref{spatial}, which identifies the ``lead SNP'' for each locus, by keeping only the most significant SNP from each LD block.
-Note that since the non-null identities of all members in each LD block are the same, it really doesn't matter which SNP we choose: we can also think of this filter as taking a set of significant SNPs and returning a set of significant ``loci."
+Note that since the non-null identities of all members in each LD block are the same, it really doesn't matter which SNP in a block the clumping filter chooses; we can also think of the filter as taking a set of significant SNPs and returning a set of significant ``loci."

+\paragraph{Methods compared.} Since the graph-based methods (Yekutieli and Structured Holm) are not applicable to spatially-structured hypotheses, we apply only BH followed by filtering, and three variants of Focused BH: regular, permutation-based, and oracle.
+The permutation-based method is as described in Section~\ref{sec:improving} of the main text, with genotypes playing the role of gene expression in the example given there.
+The oracle version is based on the estimate~\eqref{V_hat_oracle}, which we use a theoretical benchmark.

 \paragraph{Results.}